 Note: Be sure to use this feature to track balances for insurance clients whether you file their claims through SimplePractice or not.

 When you create a new client whose insurance pays you, you’ll need to start by adding the client’s insurance info to their record.
 Here's how:

-- Go to the Client Overview page > View/edit client info > Billing and Insurance tab.
+- Go to the Client Overview page > Edit Details > Billing and Insurance tab

 - Change client’s Billing Type to Insurance

 You will need to select the +Insurance info button and then you can add the name of your Client’s Insurance Company and the Member, Group, or Plan ID.
 This information will show up on the client's superbills.

 For more information on selecting your client's insurance company, check out this guide: Selecting the right insurance provider and payer for your client.